gridsome/gridsome.org/blog/2019-02-12-gridsome-05/index.md

 ## What's next
 - Make it possible to use `<g-image>` on external assets.
+- Fix plugin section to load plugins from NPM.
 - Create a starter gallery where anyone can submit a starter.
 - Move gridsome.org repo into core mono-repo for easier contribution.
-- Fix plugin section to load plugins from NPM.
-- Make it easier to contribute to Gridsome with proper docs.
 - Docs docs docs!